Global Critical Issues: Problems in the World

 Poverty

 Global poverty rates have been cut by more than half in the last 20 years.
-But, one in ten of people living in lower income countries still lives below the international poverty line.
+But one in ten people living in low-income countries still live below the international poverty line.
 Poverty means more than a lack of money and a sustainable livelihood.
-Poverty gives way to hunger and malnutrition, limited access to education and basic services, and social exclusion.
-Ending extreme poverty has been a goal for years, but inflation and global war have pushed global food prices back upward.
+Poverty leads to risks of hunger and malnutrition, limited access to education and basic services, and social exclusion.
+Ending extreme poverty has been a goal for years, but inflation and the global issue of war have pushed global food prices back up.

 How will we take collective action to support the basic needs of all human beings and guarantee opportunities for learning and skill development?